 Talent pipetting Reynolds' lead citrate on the parafilm, one drop for each grid.

 Invert each grid onto the lead citrate drop and leave protected by the Petri dish lid for 7 to 10 minutes [1].
-While the grids are staining, prepare a larger second piece of parafilm on the bench with five 300-microliter drops of distilled water for each grid [2].
+While the grids are staining, place five approximately 300-microliter drops of distilled water for each grid on the parafilm [2].

 Talent inverting each grid onto the lead citrate drop.